Health & Safety

 Sleep Apnea: Common Sleep Disorders

 Part 15 of Healthy Sleep Guide.
-In people who have sleep apnea (also referred to as sleep-disordered breathing), breathing briefly stops or becomes very shallow
+In people who have sleep apnea (also referred to as sleep-disordered breathing), breathing briefly stops or becomes very shallow during sleep.
+This change

 Read the rest this article free